agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_shift
 *********

-Shift function is performing operation of shifting the ranges by a specified number of positions.
-To use the function within query it needs to be registered.
-Sample query using shift function:
+Shift function performs an operation of shifting ranges by a specified number of positions.
+A sample query using the shift function:

 ::